Baltimore: Mayor

 Brandon Scott is the current mayor of Baltimore.
 He was elected in 2020 and took office on December 8, 2020.

-Scott succeeded Jack Young who had been mayor since May 2, 2019, upon the resignation of Catherine Pugh.
-Prior to Pugh's official resignation, Young was the president of the Baltimore City Council and had been the acting mayor since April 2.
+Scott succeeded Jack Young, who took office on May 2, 2019.
+Young had been the president of the Baltimore City Council when Mayor Catherine Pugh was accused of a self-dealing book-sales arrangement.
+He became acting mayor on April 2 when she took a leave of absence, then mayor upon her resignation.

-Catherine Pugh became the Democratic nominee for mayor in 2016 and won the mayoral election in 2016 with 57.1% of the vote; Pugh took office as mayor on December 6, 2016.
-Pugh took a leave of absence in April 2019 due to health concerns, then officially resigned from office on May 2.
-The resignation coincided with a scandal over a "self-dealing" book-sales arrangement.
+Pugh, a Democrat, won the 2016 mayoral election with 57.1% of the vote and took office on December 6, 2016.

 Stephanie Rawlings-Blake assumed the office of Mayor on February 4, 2010, when predecessor Dixon's resignation became effective.
 Rawlings-Blake had been serving as City Council President at the time.
 She was elected to a full term in 2011, defeating Pugh in the primary election and receiving 84% of the vote.

 Sheila Dixon became the first female mayor of Baltimore on January 17, 2007.
 As the former City Council President, she assumed the office of Mayor when former Mayor Martin O'Malley took office as Governor of Maryland.
 On November 6, 2007, Dixon won the Baltimore mayoral election.
 Mayor Dixon's administration ended less than three years after her election, the result of a criminal investigation that began in 2006 while she was still City Council President.
 She was convicted on a single misdemeanor charge of embezzlement on December 1, 2009.
 A month later, Dixon made an Alford plea to a perjury charge and agreed to resign from office; Maryland, like most states, does not allow convicted felons to hold office.

 Baltimore City Council

+The Baltimore City Council is made up of 14 members elected from single-member districts and a council president elected at-large.
+The council president is ex officio mayor pro tempore; if the mayor's office falls vacant, the council president ascends as mayor for the balance of the term.

 Grassroots pressure for reform, voiced as Question P, restructured the city council in November 2002, against the will of the mayor, the council president, and the majority of the council.
 A coalition of union and community groups, organized by the Association of Community Organizations for Reform Now (ACORN), backed the effort.

-The Baltimore City Council is now made up of 14 single-member districts and one elected at-large council president.
-Current members of the council are Nick Mosby, Danielle McCray, Zeke Cohen, Ryan Dorsey, Mark Conway, Isaac Schleifer, Sharon Middleton, James Torrence, Kristerfer Burnett, John Bullock, Phylicia Porter, Eric Costello, Robert Stokes, Sr., Antonio Glover, and Odette Ramos.
-Nick Mosby has been the council president since November 2020, when he was elected to succeed the role from Mayor Brandon Scott.